I Know Him So Well: Personnel

+Charts

 Steps version

 British musical group Steps originally recorded "I Know Him So Well" for the 1999 Abbamania compilation, and the song later appeared on Steps' own The Last Dance collection.
 It was released as a single together with "Words Are Not Enough" in 2001 as the group's fifteenth single release, and the group's last single to be released before their Boxing Day split later the same month.

 Chart performance

 The single entered the charts at number five in the United Kingdom but quickly fell out of the top ten to number 14 the following week.
 It spent eleven weeks in total in the top 75 despite much lower sales than the group's previous singles.
 It also peaked at number 21 in Ireland.